-The Land Commissioner will limit indirect costs charged to a CEPRA project to a maximum of 15% of Modified Total Direct Costs (MTDC) as an allowable cost for reimbursement and/or in-kind match, provided that Project Participant(s) have a current indirect cost rate negotiated with a contracting federal agency.
-This maximum 15% indirect cost rate must be applied to MTDC as negotiated in the Project Participant's indirect cost rate agreement.
-Project Participant's subcontractors must also comply with the maximum 15% indirect cost rate limitations.
-Project Participant(s) may not charge "other operating costs" (i.e., administrative costs, equipment usage fees, computer usage fee, etc.) in addition to indirect costs, if such costs are already included in the calculation to determine Project Participant's indirect cost rate.
+The Land Commissioner will limit indirect costs charged to a CEPRA project to a maximum of 15% of Modified Total Direct Costs (MTDC) as an allowable cost for reimbursement and/or in-kind match, provided that a QPP has a current indirect cost rate negotiated with a contracting federal agency.
+This maximum 15% indirect cost rate must be applied to MTDC as negotiated in the QPP's indirect cost rate agreement.
+QPP subcontractors must also comply with the maximum 15% indirect cost rate limitations.
+A QPP may not charge "other operating costs" (i.e., administrative costs, equipment usage fees, computer usage fee, etc.) in addition to indirect costs, if such costs are already included in the calculation to determine the QPP's indirect cost rate.